ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 };
 ```

-If you want to change specification of this agent in kb, then write like this:
+If you want to change specification of this agent in knowledge base, then write like this:

 ```cpp
 // File my_agent.hpp